 Fellow Since 2006

-This profile was prepared when Ali Hussein was elected to the Ashoka Fellowship in 2006.
+This description of Ali Hussein's work was prepared when Ali Hussein was elected to the Ashoka Fellowship in 2006.

 Hospitals across Egypt face an enormous challenge in delivering blood to patients in need of transfusions.
 Ali Hussein is making blood donation more accessible to the Egyptian public by changing the way hospitals, blood banks, and the media reach out to donors; using encouragement and incentives to save lives.

 To ensure that the national blood supply increases and stabilizes, Ali is changing the culture around donation of this critical resource.
 Through his organization, Gamayet Zakaat El Dam, he works closely with existing blood banks and hospitals to ensure that donation is safe for those who give and receive blood and with the media to lessen the perception of risk, especially among young people.
 Using the concepts of zakat from Islam and tithe from Christianity, Ali emphasizes that by donating blood the welfare of all is ensured, while it offers a vehicle for healthy people to give back to society.